-The rising costs, creates another option and probably the most logical one for picking out the college kids will attend.
+The rising costs create another option and probably the most logical one for picking out the college kids will attend.
 Instead of using some of the above criteria, we should instead have the kids attend the school they earn.

 Ideas that Support Making a Different College Choice

-If the choice comes down to an in-state versus an out-of-state school – go with in-state, unless the out of state is fully funded and is cheaper.
+If the choice comes down to an in-state versus an out-of-state school – go with in-state, unless the out-of-state is fully funded and is cheaper.
 There is the argument, that the cheaper school may not offer the major they are interested in.
-But this should not be concern, unless it’s a very specialized area of study.
+But this should not be a concern unless it’s a very specialized area of study.

 A New York Federal Reserve study reports that only 27% of college graduates end up working in the major they studied in college.
 About 75% of college graduates work in fields unrelated to their major.

-There is a reason why the first two years of college are based around core education classes.
+There is a reason why the first two years of college are based on core education classes.

 A piece of advice to the students is to apply for all kinds of academic scholarships and be very aggressive starting in the freshman year.
 This will start to narrow down what colleges they should be focused on.

-So, my answer to the question, what college should my student go to, is simply this.
+So, my answer to the question, of what college should my student go to, is simply this.